BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_4a_Interlude_Using_Curl.md

 | }
 ```

-The '2>' throws out the connectivity reporting that `curl` reports, and then we send the rest to `jq`, which ensures that everything will be output in a correctly indented form.
+The '2>' throws out the connectivity reporting that `curl` sends back,
+and then we send the rest to `jq`, which ensures that everything will
+be output in a correctly indented form.

 ## Manipulate Your Wallet